yepooo/Real-Estate-House-Price-Prediction/README.md

 1)Data loading

-we will be using Banglore house price prediction dataset from kaggle Data shape is 13320 rows and 9 columns.
+We will be using Banglore house price prediction dataset from kaggle

+Data shape is 13320 rows and 9 columns.

 2)Data Preprocessing